Future Earnings Agreement: An alternative to fund university

 2. When will I start making repayments?

 You will begin repayments when you reach the minimum income threshold for making payments.
-StepEx says this is between £21,000 - £30,000, depending on an individual’s agreement.
+StepEx's representative example puts the minimum income threshold at £30,000, but this will vary depending on an individual’s agreement.

 3. Can undergraduates take out a future earnings agreement?